ccmim/GWAS_pipeline/README.md

 For performing GWAS, it requires installing the tools `plink 1.9` (for `bed/bim/fam` files) and/or `BGENIE 1.4.1` (for `bgen` files).
 For performing downstream analysis, it requires the `qqman` package.

+### Conda environment
+TO DO: provide file with the requirements to build the environment.

 ## Usage
 The pipeline consists of scripts for: